-We all know cheese comes with its’ own smelly odors.
-That cheesy smell comes from the broken down protein, also called rind, that releases stinky gases.
+We all know cheese comes with its’ own stinky odors.
+That cheesy smell comes from the broken down protein, also called rind, that releases smelly gases.

 So, even if you store food containing those ingredients in sealed containers or plastic bags, your ice chest will still absorb odors.

-Since cooler are typically plastic, they’re prone to absorbing anything packed or stored in them.
-And, while you’re trying to tackle those smelly odors left behind from your last camping trip, you may also end up mold and mildew as well.
-They become big Petri dishes.
+But, while you’re trying to tackle those smelly odors left behind from your last camping trip, you may also end up mold and mildew as well.
+Your ice chest then becomes one big Petri dish.

-First, your picnic cooler needs to be cleaned thoroughly before and after each use.
-Just like washing your dishes, you should clean your cooler because it contains food or food products.
+First, you need to get into the habit of cleaning your cooler after every use.
+Just like washing your dishes, you should clean your ice chest because it contains food or food products.